Sign up. Buy now. Learn more.

 iii).
 Proffer a solution: This is the final element and it can make or break your call-to-action.
 You have to proffer a solution to the problems that your users are facing.

 It’s not enough to simply identify and agitate the problem – your job is to make the solution available to them.
+If they buy in, they might not buy immediately.
+This is where the follow up email campaign converts on lead generation.

 In his book, The Customer Service Solution: Managing Emotions, Trust, and Control to Win Your Customer’s Business, author Sriram Dasu explains how consumers perceive services and shows you how to enhance customer service, every time, by solving their problems.